bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 Now that we have finished implementing our Item Total Pipe, this is a good time for us to talk about using Currency Pipe.
 You might have noticed that our prices are in USD, which is a currency, and is a perfect use for the Currency Pipe.
 Angular provides us with a [Currency Pipe](https://angular.io/api/common/CurrencyPipe) that formats a number as currency using locale rules.
 Locale Rules refers to a user's country or region specific details like currency, language and more.

-Add the Currency Pipe to the `order.component.html` , `menu-items.component.html` and `list.component.html`:
+Add the Currency Pipe to the `order.component.html` , `menu-items.component.html` and `list.component.html` template files:

 ## P2: What You Need to Know